midilab/uMODULAR/README.md

 # uMODULAR

-uMODULAR is a **hardware** and **software** modular environment for **audio and visual** controller projects.
+uMODULAR is a **hardware** and **software** collection of usefull and **reusable DIY modules** focused on **audio and visual** technology usage.

-A collection of usefull and **reusable modules** to be combined for a **fast development** of your audio/video controller project.
+The modular architecture make it easier to **create and build** your own **controller** and/or **signal processing box** for the control and/or integration of **different audio and video protocols** setups.

+All the hardware and software modules are designed with interoperability in mind, so you can possibly write your self a sequencer that controls events for MIDI, OSC, CV, DMX and a mechanical device - like a robot - all together in the painless possible way.

 On the roadmap, only the bold modules are avaliable for now.
 Keep in touch for the release of new modules and hardware schematics.

 ## Hardware

-Physical modules released under CC-BY-SA avaliable as Single Sided PCB to be etched at home to make your own audio/video/sensorial device controller:
+Physical modules released under CC-BY-SA 4.0 avaliable as Single Sided PCB to be etched at home to make your own audio/video/sensorial device controller or signal processing box.

 ### Shileds
 The first shiled relased is for the Arduino Micro and Mini series, the project have plans to support other boards also.